Jaredcscott/3450-Project-Files-FooBar/README.md

 ## Software Development Process

 ## Policies, Procedures and tools
-  Tools for communication:<br>
+Tools for communication:
   * Discord (Communication and video conferencing)
   * Canvas (General class communication)
   * Git (For version control and code review)
   * Google Drive (For file sharing)

-  Nameing Conventions:<br>
+Nameing Conventions:
   * All caps for Constants
   * Lower camel Case for variables
   * Upper camel case for components and classes